 With security very much in mind, Asgard manufacture heavy duty metal storage units for garden equipment, bikes, motor cycles and many other items that need to be kept out of the reach of thieves.
 David Coton reviews their impressive range which is all designed and built in the UK.

-Made from polyester powder coated heavy duty galvanised steel, Asgard products are highly durable, weatherproof and comes with a ten year warranty.
-They are particularly useful for valuable items due to their strength and security.
+Made from polyester powder coated heavy gauge galvanised steel in a choice of three colours, Asgard products are rust resistant, weatherproof and come with a ten year warranty.

 The range of Flexistores might well be the answer if you want a traditionally styled apex roof garden shed, there are three sizes each offering spacious interiors, three point door locking and integral ventilation.
 The Asgard Compact will fit into anyone's garden, on a balcony, or in a similar small space, and will accommodate a large number and variety of tools and domestic items.
 Larger and wider, the Vangard is also easily accessed through double doors, and the Access has an opening top that is gas assisted for convenience and is supplied with two discus padlocks.
 An Annexe garden shed has additional security features including double folded joints to withstand forced entry and door surrounds that will resist a crowbar, while the impressive Centurion, Securestore and Trojan sheds have proved popular with sports clubs and schools due to their strength and large capacity.